 - Rate lock fee: Interest rates change daily.
-A rate lock sets your interest rate for the period between preapproval and closing, and generally costs between 0.25% to 0.50% of your loan amount.
+A rate lock prevents your interest rate from changing for a certain amount of time.
+It gives you a stable rate between preapproval and closing, and generally costs between 0.25% to 0.50% of your loan amount.
 Lenders may offer a rate lock for free.

 - Underwriting fee: Lenders may separate the origination fee into an underwriting fee and a processing fee.

-- Flood certification fee: If you live on or near a flood plain, you might have to pay a fee of $15 to $25, which goes to the Federal Emergency Management Agency.
+- Flood certification fee: If you are buying a home on or near a flood plain, you might have to pay a fee of $15 to $25, which goes to the Federal Emergency Management Agency.

 - Lead-based paint inspection fee: If the home was built before 1978, it needs an inspection to confirm the absence of lead.
 This usually costs around $300.

 - Pest inspection fee: You may be required to get a pest inspection, which costs around $100.

 - Appraisal fee: This covers the cost of the home appraisal, where a third-party certified professional assesses the property’s fair market value.
 An appraisal typically costs between $300 and $700.

 - Survey fee: A land survey verifies the boundaries of your property and costs anywhere from $300 to $950.